polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 If you publish the above message once more, but this time only to the group _"group1"_, you will _not_ be notified.
 This is because your user is not a member of the _"group1"_ group.
-Roles and users authorisation works similarly, but you can only choose _one_ authorisation mechanism, and/or entirely leave authorisation out ensuring that everyone subscribing to your messages will be notified.
+Roles and users authorisation works similarly, but you can only choose _one_ authorisation mechanism, or entirely leave authorisation out, ensuring that everyone subscribing to your messages will be notified.
+Magic's socket library is built on top of SignalR, which contains client side libraries for literally hundreds of different frameworks, and/or programming languages, allowing you to easily subscribe to socket messages in Angular, ReactJS, Swift and Java.
+Which library you'll need for your client depends upon which programming language, and/or framework you're using in your client code.

 * [Back to middleware documentation](/documentation/magic/)
 * [Back to main documentation](/documentation/)